ShaunPrice/FSEQLib/README.md

 - 1.0.1 - 25 Sep 2018 - Updated the header and example to add ESP8266 support
 - 1.0.2 - 25 Sep 2018 - Updated the header to work correctly with C++ Windows Console application.
 - 1.1.1 - 10 Nov 2019 - Updated the example to work with the current versions of the ESP8266 libraries that merge the SD and FS libraries into the SdFat library.
+- 1.1.2 - 25 Nov 2020 - Updated the example to work with the current versions of the ESP8266 libraries.
+It apears that the SdFat changes for the ESP8266 reverted back.
+Also removed Wemo D1 Mini pin specific references to make them generic pin numbers.

 License
 -------